Skip to Main Content Jump to Main Content

 Endless Outdoor Adventures at Pennsylvania State Parks in Northeastern PA

-Pennsylvania state parks in NEPA welcome families, solo travelers, and nature lovers.
-They’re peaceful, safe, and beautiful in every season.
-Many state parks offer overnight camping, from rustic tents to modern cabins.
-Load the bikes.
-Pack a lunch.
-Grab the fishing gear.
-Lace up the hiking boots.
-There’s always something to explore nearby.
+Northeastern Pennsylvania’s state parks welcome families, solo travelers and outdoor enthusiasts.
+Many parks offer overnight camping, from rustic tent sites to modern cabins.
+Pack a lunch, grab the fishing gear or lace up hiking boots—there’s always something new to explore.

 Archbald Pothole State Park